SerafimArts/Hydrogen/README.md

 ### "In-place" queries

-You can make queries on the spot using these repositories as a data source =)
+You can make queries on the spot using these repositories as a data source.

 ```php
 $repository = $em->getRepository(EntityClass::class);